— Sara Venn (@Saralimback) July 28, 2017

 Growing single type of veg can be easy.
 Growing a range of veg year round requires a lot of knowledge and practice

 — Wendy Pillar (@jwPillar) July 29, 2017

-Of course, at some point on this journey most people would expand from growing just one crop.
+Of course, at some point on this journey, most people would expand from growing just one crop.
 They’d want some salad leaves to go with their tomatoes, or basil, or cucumbers.
-Each one of those crops has their own needs.
+Each one of those crops has its own needs.
 That’s just the summer crops.
 Maybe we’d like to grow something to eat in the winter – another set of needs and timings.
 And next year we need to rotate our crops around the garden, to avoid encouraging disease.
-Now we’ve got a polyculture we’ll be having less problems with pests, but maybe we’d like to grow things to encourage beneficial insects and other wildlife into the garden.
+Now we’ve got a polyculture we’ll be having fewer problems with pests, but maybe we’d like to grow things to encourage beneficial insects and other wildlife into the garden.
 And I haven’t even mentioned the vagaries of the weather!